Gamemode-One/docs/docs/entities.md

 ## File
 ### General Rules
-- File namesshould be in lower snake case
+- File names should be in lower snake case
 - The file should be named in the form "identifier.entity.json"
   - Exception: If you are overiding a default file, replace the idenfier with a more suitable name